UH-CPL/ScholarPlot/README.md

 **11/10/2015** Changes:
 * Remove `... et al.` when Top 5 Most Cited Paper and Top 5 Journals
+* Remove the horizontal line in panel by adjusiting margin-right in css

 **11/09/2015** Changes:
 * Departmental visualization initial design